nZeloT/PFHSim/res/calculations_buildHouse.md

   * hr training cost : 5000
   * only one time
   * can manage 100 employee
+  * increases salary by 10%
   * training duration: 1 period
 * assembler (Bauarbeiter)
   * salary per period : 1.200
   * training goal: if every assembler for the house is trained, house can be build by one less employee
   * training cost: 1.000
   * training duration: 1 period
+  * increases salary by 10%
 * architect
   * reduces time of design thinking of new houses by one period
   * during training no design thinking